Calling all Neighborhood Champions!

 "At this time of the year, Fort Collins gardeners can decide to help the most vulnerable in our community by planting extra in their gardens," explains Michelle Provaznik, Director, Gardens on Spring Creek.
 "Each member of the community can make a difference; no donation is too small."

-“Our goal is to have 50% of the food that we provide to our clients be fresh fruits and vegetables,” said Karen McManus, Food Resources Manager, Food Bank for Larimer County.
-“We are very close, but we need the community’s help in getting there.
-With the help of our local gardeners, we are able to distribute the most nutritious foods to those in need throughout the growing season.”
+"Our goal is to have 50% of the food that we provide to our clients be fresh fruits and vegetables," said Josh Greene, Food Resource Manager, Food Bank for Larimer County.
+"We are very close, but we need the community's help in getting there.
+With the help of our local gardeners, we are able to distribute the most nutritious foods to those in need throughout the growing season."

 Produce donations can be brought to the Food Bank for Larimer County, located at 1301 Blue Spruce, Monday through Friday from 8 a.m. to 4 p.m.